Phantom Thread-2017

 I, Tonya is a 2017 biopic telling of the life and times of the infamous American Olympic figure skater, Tonya Harding, notorious, of course, for her alleged involvement, along with her husband and his friend, in the attack of fellow skater, Nancy Kerrigan during the 1994 Winter Olympics.

-The event drew monumental media coverage after the attack with the uncertainty of Harding’s knowledge or involvement and her subsequent guilt or innocence continues to be debated.
+The event drew monumental media coverage after the attack, with the uncertainty of Harding’s knowledge or involvement, and her subsequent guilt or innocence continues to be debated.

-The film itself is a dark and violent comedy, never taking itself too seriously, and immediately presents the disclaimer that the stated “facts” in the film are open to interpretation and dependent on who you ask.
+The film itself is a dark and violent comedy, never taking itself too seriously.
+It immediately presents the disclaimer that the stated “facts” in the film are open to interpretation and depend on who you ask.

-I, Tonya isn’t preachy or directive to the viewer, but rather offers up the life and times of the skater in a story form.
-The film features tremendous performances by Margot Robbie and Allison Janney as Tonya and her despicable mother, LaVona.
+I, Tonya isn’t preachy or directive to the viewer but instead offers up the skater’s life and times in story form.

-I, Tonya is told chronologically, culminating with “the incident” in 1994.
+I, Tonya, is told chronologically, culminating with “the incident” in 1994.

-However, the story begins back in the mid-1970s as Tonya, just a tot at the tender age of four, is as cute as a button and shrouded with innocence.
-One cannot help wonder if director, Craig Gillespie, known for independent films, purposely made this wise casting choice.
+However, the story begins in the mid-1970s, as Tonya, just a tot at the tender age of four, is as cute as a button and shrouded in innocence.
+One cannot help wonder if director Craig Gillespie, known for independent films, purposely made this wise casting choice.

 We see Tonya, once an innocent child, journey into a life of violence, abuse, and tumultuous living.
-Harding grew up cold and hard and endured an abusive, difficult relationship with her mother- the pressures to be the best skater simply never ended.
-Even upon achieving success Tonya never felt good enough or loved by her mother.
+Harding grew up cold and hard and endured an abusive, complex relationship with her mother, the pressures to be the best skater never ended.

 We then experience Tonya as a fifteen-year-old girl, fittingly first meeting her boyfriend and later, husband Jeff, Gillooly played well by actor Sebastian Stan.
 The early scenes between the two are sweet, tender, and fraught with the emotions of first love.